LauraBang22/cds-visual-exam/Assignments/Assignment2/README.md

 ### Data
 The data used in this assignment, is a dataset called **Cifar10**.
 The data can be found [here](https://www.cs.toronto.edu/~kriz/cifar.html).
-The data is loaded in the script.
+The data is loaded in the script, so there is no need to download it seperately.

 ### Reproducebility
 I have created a ```setup.sh``` file that can be run from the terminal using the code: